Searching...

 Treat Huey, born on August 28, 1985, is a distinguished Filipino-American former tennis player who made significant contributions to the sport, particularly in doubles.
 Turning professional in 2008, he began representing the Philippines in international competitions, including the Davis Cup and the Southeast Asian Games, starting in 2009.
 His career is marked by a remarkable achievement of reaching eighteen finals on the ATP World Tour, securing eight titles along the way.

-After a successful career, Huey returned to his roots on July 1, 2023, taking on the role of Assistant Coach for the UVA Men's Tennis team at his alma mater, the University of Virginia.
-His journey in professional tennis came full circle when he played his first and last ATP tournaments at the Citi Open in Washington, D.C.
-In honor of his contributions to the sport, the organizers of the 2023 Mubadala Citi DC Open held a Retirement Ceremony on July 31, celebrating his legacy with family, fellow ATP players, and coaches.
+Huey's journey in professional tennis culminated at the Citi Open in his hometown of Washington, D.C., where he played his first and last ATP tournaments.
+To honor his contributions to the sport, the organizers of the 2023 Mubadala Citi DC Open held a Retirement Ceremony on July 31, celebrating his legacy with family, fellow ATP players, and coaches.